-But what I was most interested in were the local, family-owned shops that can hold their own against national retailers with their personality and uniquely artistic perspectives.
+And here are a few of Montgomery Village's local, family-owned shops that can hold their own against national retailers with their personality and uniquely artistic perspectives.

 You’ll also want to look for locally made crafts such as cutting boards, and trays made out of recycled French oak wine barrels, salvaged from local wineries by artist Jonathan Black.
 Or any of the fragrant products by Matanzas Creek, a Santa Rosa winery that grows fields of lavender to make their own unique bath and body products.